Learn more about the most important terms relating to sustainability in this glossary

 Climate neutrality (also carbon neutrality or having a “net zero” carbon footprint), refers to achieving net zero carbon dioxide emissions by balancing carbon emissions with carbon removal (often through carbon offsetting) or simply eliminating carbon emissions altogether.
 For example, climate neutrality can be achieved if CO2 emissions are reduced to a minimum and all remaining emissions are offset.

 Carbon offsetting is the process by which one’s own greenhouse gas emissions are compensated or “offset” by a reduction of emissions made by someone else and often somewhere else (e.g. planting a tree or setting up solar panels).
-Offsets are measured in tons of carbon dioxide-equivalent (CO2e).
+Offsets are measured in tons of carbon dioxide-equivalents (CO2e).
 One ton of carbon offset represents the reduction of one ton of carbon dioxide.
 In practice, this process is regulated with the purchasing of certificates or carbon credits.
 Offsets are so named because they counteract or “offset” the purchaser’s carbon emissions.
 Effectively offsetting the emissions of an activity makes that activity “carbon neutral.”
 Nevertheless, the best approach to tackling CO2 emissions is reducing them as much as possible and only offsetting those that cannot be reduced or avoided.

 Circularity (also referred to as circular economy) is an economic system aimed at minimizing waste and making the most of resources.
 This approach is in contrast to the traditional linear economy, which has a linear “take, make, dispose” model of production.
 The goal of a circular economy is to decouple economic growth from resource consumption by focusing on value retention.
 In a circular system, resource input, waste and emissions are reduced by slowing, closing, and narrowing energy and material loops.
 This can be achieved, for example, through long-lasting design, repair, reuse, resale and recycling.